christianhelle/refitter/docs/docfx_project/articles/refitter-file-format.md

         "immutableRecords": {
             "type": "boolean",
             "description": "Set to true to generate contracts as immutable records instead of classes" },
+        "dynamicQuerystringParametersThreshold": {
+            "type": "integer",
+            "description": "Set the threshold from which to generate a single complex query parameter merging all others."
+        },
         "dependencyInjectionSettings": {
             "type": "object",